manukritinatrajan/vidwatch4you/README.md

-VidTube
+vidwatch4you

-VidTube is a YouTube clone built using ReactJS and the YouTube API.
+vidwatch4you is a YouTube clone built using ReactJS and the YouTube API.
 It allows users to watch videos, search for videos, and authenticate users.
 This project is continuously updated to provide users with an enhanced video watching experience.

 Features:-